johnnohj/vscode-mu-two-editor/MU-TODO.md

 ## NEW WEBVIEW UI GAMEPLAN

-- The main REPL will first initialize with three options: Blinka-Python, WASM-Node CircuitPython, and PyScript.
+- The main REPL will first initialize with three options: Blinka-Python, WASM-Node CircuitPython, and PyScript [CircuitPython FruitJam OS support in future?].
 - The main REPL webview view should run as frontend for headless cli-style processes of the above via postMessage() APIs.
 The webview view will continue to run a full instance of Xterm.js while WASM-Node CircuitPython, at least, will use xterm headless (I think).
 Both may make use of the Xterm.js serialize addon.
-- The main REPL, ideally and initially, will be the point of contact for: checking/fetching CircuitPython libraries (circup), updating boards definitions, other shell-like functions on behalf of the extension.
+- The main REPL, ideally and initially, will be the point of contact for: checking/fetching CircuitPython libraries (circup) [opening a dedicated library tree UI view in the Explorer tab area], updating boards definitions, other shell-like functions on behalf of the extension.
+- {How far can we push this - can the WASM build handle extension/application logic in concert with VS Code's UI?}
+- Open editors must be able to spawn 'connected' REPL windows [uses the splitBelow API to create a webviewPanel] to connect to a board - virtual or physical - that is workspace-aware and can read/execute the editor's contents.
+The same webviewPanel can add a plotter tab for visual data output. {We're essentially re-implementing the custom editor, but this time we only need to create/manage the webviewPanels}
+- To tie everything together, the main REPL and the editor+REPL need to be able to coordinate.
+My vision is that the editor's code can 'import tof from mu_repl' or 'import sensor.tof from mu_repl' so that the editor code can read data sent - in this case as tof distance data - from the main REPL webview.
+For its part, the main REPL will need a secondary tab to provide a web-based UI for: triggering button presses, sending pins high/low, sending/live adjusting analog pin data or sensor data [sliders with customizable range input entry boxes], providing LED representations [blinking and color reproduction].
+The main REPL should be able to import the correct library to use for functionality beyond basic board interaction. {The ultimate would be if we can also mimic the register data/use the CONST data item sometimes found in libraries for our debugging.
+If we can leverage the higher power of the host machine to shadow the registry values of the microcontroller, and use the WASM-Node build to generate the sensor CONST registers, I think this would be a powerful tool for prototpying/rapid proof-of-concept/debugging.
+This last feature is the lowest priority, however}
+- Main REPL needs always-available commands like: which --runtime, switch -r wasm, help

 ## WEBVIEW QUESTION